 With your Guide available and your Peer Monitor present, you take the medicine and embark on your first session.
 You may experience a range of emotions, insights, or sensations: From dissociation, to cathartic emotional release, reliving past memories, or novel (new) feelings or sensations.
 Everyone’s experience with the medicine differs, and how you’ll feel during the experience varies.

-After taking some time to process the experience and doing some integrative journaling, you reunite with your Guide and your clinician on video.
+After taking some time to process the experience and doing some integrative journaling, you reunite with your Guide on video.
 You’ll discuss how the experience was, what arose for you, and how you felt about the medicine and your dosage.
 Based on this, your clinician will adjust the dosage if necessary, and submit the remaining prescription for your next 5 sessions.

 Taking some time to reflect and process your session, and to take initial action for integration, will help the rest of the program unfold as smoothly as possible.